chris2511/meta-s6-rc/README.md

 then adds or removes it to the compiled database by `s6-rc-bundle -f add default ...` and finally updates the live state by `s6-rc -up -v2 change default`.

+### s6-startstop

+The script `/etc/init.d/s6-startstop` is never called directly, but called via a symlink, which determines the service to act on.
+It provides the following subcommands:
+ - *enable:* permanently enable and start the service
+ - *disable:* permanently stop and disable the service
+ - *start:* temporarily start the service and all its dependencies until reboot.
+After a reboot it returns to the enabled/disabled state
+ - *stop:* temporarily stop the service and all its dependencies until reboot.
+   After a reboot it returns to the enabled/disabled state
+ - *restart:* same as start, but terminates the service if it is already running.
+ - *status:* prints the `s6-svstat` output
+ - *pid:* prints the pid of the service